lavikj/delta-global-deliverable/README.md

 # Goal
 Datasets of text come in various and complex forms.
 This repository contains the logic for processing datasets structured in different ways to uniformly return text embeddings of the data.
-Explicitly, the user should only need to specify the directory to the dataset and provide an implementation of how to extract chunks of text from a single file in the dataset.
+Explicitly, the user should only need to specify the directory to the dataset and provide an implementation of how to extract chunks of text from files/directories in the dataset.

 # Setup